 Watch the Tempesta FW demo in the Security Weekly show - Fast And Secure Web.

 Tempesta FW uses TempestaDB, a very fast in-memory database, to serve as a web cache.

 While most modern web accelerators are unable to pipeline HTTP requests, Tempesta FW can pipeline HTTP requests utilizing backed server connections more efficiently.

-A performance optimized fork of proven mbedTLS library is used to offload TLS encryption from your servers and efficiently mitigate TLS handshake DDoS attacks.
+Tempesta TLS, the performance optimized fork of proven mbedTLS library, offloads TLS encryption from your servers and efficiently mitigates TLS handshake DDoS attacks.
 Tempesta TLS is almost x2 faster than Nginx/OpenSSL and provides up to x4 lower latency.